 3-4 Okie Front

 This is a classic old-school front in the 3-4 scheme, using the “2-gap” technique.
-The nose tackle (highlighted by a blue circle) is playing the “0-technique” and will take on both A-gaps (see technique image earlier).
-The defensive ends (highlighted by a red circle) are both lined at the “5-technique” positions and will take on the B/C-gaps.
-The linebackers (highlighted by a black circle) are aligned with the uncovered guards (“bubbles”) and will fill in the A/B-gaps or scrape to the outside.
+The nose tackle is lined up as the “0-technique” and will take on both A-gaps.
+The defensive ends are both lined at the “4&5-techniques” and will take on the B/C-gaps.
+The inside linebackers are aligned with the uncovered guards and will fill in the A/B-gaps or scrape to the outside.
 The weak-side outside linebacker (to the right side of image) will have cutback responsibilities against the run and a possible quarterback boot.
 The strong-side outside linebacker (to the left side of image) will have to contain against the run.

 3-4 Under Front

 A very popular front these days against both pass and run is the “under front” which is a “1-gap” scheme.
-In this scheme, on the weak side of the defensive line you have a defensive end move inside at the “3-technique” position (highlighted with a red circle).
-In this image I have suggested that the “3-technique” defensive end could possibly “2-gap”, usually when lined up as a “2-technique” opposite the guard.
+In this scheme, on the weak side of the defensive line you have a defensive end move inside at the “3-technique” position.
+In this front, the “3-technique” defensive end could possibly “2-gap”, usually when lined up as a “2-technique” opposite the guard.
 The nose tackle in this front aligns in a “0-shade” (slightly off the centre) or as a “1-technique” and the defensive end on the strong-side playing as a “5/6-technique”.
 The outside linebackers on both sides of the line share the same responsibility as the previous “okie” front.
-The inside “Mike” linebacker (M) will take on the B-gap and the inside Jack (J) will fill/scrape.
+The inside “Mike” linebacker will take on the B-gap and the other inside linebacker will fill/scrape.

 That is the basic look at the 3-4 scheme.
 It’s a very versatile scheme that can show different pass rush/coverage changes with its personnel, you see a lot of hybrid schemes today with 3-4 defenses using 4-3 elements.
 Here is an example of a 3-4 scheme playing a “double eagle” front using a “303” alignment (3-technique, 0-technique, 3-technique):